Live Online via Zoom

 The inability to attend the event live does not make one eligible for a refund.
 We encourage you to review more about our refund policy in its entirety here.

 Yes, a limited number of scholarships are available at half of the full price.
 Those selected to receive the scholarship will be notified approximately two weeks prior to the event.
 To apply please fill out this form.
 Please see our workshop policies for more detailed information.
+Note: There are no scholarships or discounts for workhsops that are ticketed on a sliding scale basis.

 Once you register for the workshop, you will immediately receive a confirmation email.